-102. WESTERN HERITAGE 1300-1789......4

-This course begins with the late medieval transition to the Reformation era.
+102. WESTERN HERITAGE 1300-1789......4 This course begins with the late medieval transition to the Reformation era.
 It then concentrates on the sixteenth and seventeenth centuries, which witnessed the division of the unified Western church into numerous denominations, wars of religion, rise of centralized monarchies, early expressions of religious toleration, and the age of reason.
 Europe's colonial and commercial expansion in this era led to global conflict, the development of capitalism, and the early phase of the industrial revolution.
 The course then views how the French Revolution brought down absolute monarchy.
-Offered in the fall, HUMANITIES FOUNDATION
+Fall.
+HUMANITIES EXPLORATIONS